 Associate Professor of English, University of Dubuque (2021-)

-English Faculty and Language Arts Chair, Hesston College
+English Professor and Language Arts Chair, Hesston College (2014-2021)

-All opinions and ideas expressed on this website reflect the personal opinions and ideas of Donovan Tann only and do not reflect the policies or official positions of any academic institution.
+All opinions and ideas expressed on this website reflect the personal opinions and ideas of Donovan Tann and do not reflect the policies or official positions of any academic institution.